kumuduuk/churn-crushers/README.md

 _"The feedback I received from my first solo project was that I needed to be more concise with my markdown and code comments, markdown to explain the why each bit of code has been included and the code comment to describe what each bit of code is doing.
 That is something I have made a conscious effort to include in this project.
 Working collaboratively lends itself to having people to bounce ideas off but can also require a bit of compromise when deciding on the best course of action as a group.
 Overall it's been a beneficial experience, on a steep learning curve"_ - Steven Naylor

+_"I encountered difficulties getting Plotly graphs to work due to a missing nbformat file.
+Using Microsoft Copilot, I discovered that a pip update was necessary to resolve the issue.
+Additionally, I faced a roadblock with Git commands returning errors.
+Kuminda assisted me by demonstrating an alternative approach and updating my Git main branch, which successfully resolved the problem"_ - Ali Khurshid

 ## Main Data Analysis Libraries

 This has been a python based project, the libraries and additional software used on this project were: